Carry Together

 "As good a life, and as good a death as possible"

-For Løvemammaene, child palliation and carrying it together is about how the hospitals, municipal agencies, assistants, school, nursery school and everyone close to them can contribute to making the situation a little easier to bear for the families concerned.
+For the Lion Mothers, pediatric palliative care is about carry together, about how hospitals, municipal agencies, assistants, schools, kindergartens, and everyone close to them can help make the situation a little easier to bear for the families concerned.

-Our goal with Bære Sammen is to contribute to the building around each child of experiences and knowledge that enable us to take the best with us, and learn from what saps our strength, and makes impossible what everyone wants most of all: a as good everyday life in the family as possible after all.
+Our goal with Bære Sammen is to contribute to building on experiences and knowledge around each child, which allows us to bring the best with us and enable what everyone wants most: as good an everyday life in the family as possible, after all.

-In the event of the child's death, preparation is also needed, which can contribute to a death that the family can bear to live with.
-That space has been given to think through what is important to you.
-And that, in the time after, arrangements are made to be able to live on with the grief in the best way possible.
+When a child dies, preparation is also needed, which can contribute to a death that the family can live with.
+That there has been space to think through what is important to just you.
+And that in the time after, arrangements are made to be able to live with the grief in the best possible way.

-To get in touch with Bære Sammen, either as a private individual, specialist health service or other support organisation, send an email or contact the project manager.
+To get in touch with Bære Sammen, either as a private individual, specialist health service or other support organisation, send an email or contact us via our switchboard.

 Carrying Together - project group